mmastrac/stylus/docs/src/description.md

 # Theory of operation

-**Stylus** acts as a webserver with special endpoints and a status monitoring tool.
+**Stylus** acts as a webserver with special endpoints, and a status monitoring tool.

 The status monitoring portion is based around scripts, written in any shell scripting language you like.
-Each script is run on an interval, and if the script returns `0` that is considered "up" for a given service.
+Each script is run regularly at an interval, and if the script returns `0` that is considered "up" for a given service.
 If the service times out, or returns a non-zero error this is considered a soft ("yellow") or hard ("red") failure.

 The special endpoints available on the webserver are: